 Hello.
 My name is Atsushi Futatsuya.
 In the USA, I often introduce myself “Azu” as my nickname.
 It is an honor to share what Sashiko is based on my life-long experience.

 Meet Atsushi Futatsuya on Youtube

 Atsushi Futatsuya offered Sashiko Workshop mainly in East Coast of the USA, NYC and Brooklyn Aream before Covid.
-(Atsushi lives in PA, 4 hours driving from NYC.)
-In order to learn Sashiko from him, attending the in-person workshop is the best way.
+(Atsushi lives in Central PA – Zip 17837, 4 hours driving from NYC).
+In order to learn Sashiko from him, attending a in-person workshop is the best way.
 Alternatively, the Online Sashiko Class is available for those who wish to learn without traveling.

 Let me please introduce myself to share why I am running this website to share what Japanese Sashiko is.

 I was born in Sashiko Family

 Did you have a “planned future” in your childhood, that your family kept mentioning?

 I was born in a surviving Sashiko Family in Gifu prefecture, Japan.
 In my childhood, my friends were Sashiko artisans who worked in our family business.
 There was a pile of fabric, scary numbers of needles and thimbles, and so many colored threads.
 I strongly remember many people told me that I will take over the business when I get older.
 It was the Japanese tradition for the first-born child to take over the family business, especially in the traditional crafting family.